apache/kylin/website/_docs16/tutorial/cube_spark.md

    ![](/images/tutorial/2.0/Spark-Cubing-Tutorial/2_overwrite_partition.png)

-The sample cube has two memory hungry measures: a "COUNT DISTINCT" and a "TOPN(100)"; Their size estimation can be inaccurate especially when the source data is small.
-The estimized size is much larger than the real size, that causes much more RDD partitions be splitted than expected.
-Here 100 is a more reasonable number.
+The sample cube has two memory hungry measures: a "COUNT DISTINCT" and a "TOPN(100)"; Their size estimation can be inaccurate when the source data is small: the estimized size is much larger than the real size, that causes much more RDD partitions be splitted, which slows down the build.
+Here 100 is a more reasonable number for it.
 Click "Next" and "Save" to save the cube.

 ## Build Cube with Spark

-Click "Build", select current date as the end date to proceed.
+Click "Build", select current date as the build end date.
 Kylin generates a build job in the "Monitor" page, in which the 7th step is the Spark cubing.
 The job engine starts to execute the steps in sequence.

    ![](/images/tutorial/2.0/Spark-Cubing-Tutorial/2_job_with_spark.png)